yentim0519/nccu-gpa-calculator/README.md

 This is an open source project for calculating NCCU (National Chengchi University) students' GPA (Grade Point Average), including cumulative, major and last 60 GPA.<br>
 <br>
-The goal of this project is to benefit those students of NCCU who need these GPA information but can only use online GPA calculators which users have to type in course names, credits, and scores all by themselves, which is very inconvenient!<br>
+The goal of this project is to benefit those students of NCCU who need these GPA information but can only use online GPA calculators which users have to type in course names, credits, and scores all by themselves, which is very inconvenient.<br>
 <br>
 Feel free to fork this project and developed a GPA calculator for your school or make a PR (Pull Request) to make this project better!
 (The file test_transcript is provided for people who can't access NCCU transcript html file for testing)<br>
 <br>